 Next, make a list of all of the reasons why you enjoy said workout.
-Here are some reasons why I love my favorite [Barre3] class:
+Here are some reasons why I love my favorite class:

 It gives me a chance to take time for myself

-It’s gives me confidence that I can do challenging things and push through uncomfortable moments to achieve something awesome
+Improves my confidence that I can do challenging things and push through uncomfortable moments to achieve something awesome

 I leave feeling strong and empowered

-I love the community at the studio
+Great sense of community at the studio

 I want to close by reiterating how important it is to be cognizant of the language you use around movement.
 If you start talking about it in a positive way instead of “omg I need to work off all of that pizza and beer” way, I wonder if you’ll notice a difference in consistency?